edwindvinas/simpol-interpreter/README.md

-# Simpol Interpreter written in C for a fictional SIMPOL language
+# Simpol Interpreter - A university project to create a simple interpreter to interpret a simple language called "SIMPOL"

 ## Authors: